nguthiru/secureme/README.md

 1. **Python**: Install Python on your system.
 Django and the required libraries will be installed using Python's package manager, pip.

 2. **Django**: Install Django using pip.
-You can use the command `pip install django` to install the latest version.
+You can use the command `pip install Django to install the latest version.

 3. **Neo4j**: Download and install Neo4j, the graph database management system, on your machine.
 Follow the installation instructions provided by Neo4j for your specific operating system.